allons42/eBiota/README.md

 ### 2. Install DeepCooc

-The DeepCooc module, used for co-occurrence analysis, utilizes deep learning and requires the installation of the PyTorch package.
-Please refer to the [PyTorch](https://pytorch.org/get-started/locally/) official website to choose the appropriate CUDA version or CPU version for installation.
-We used the 1.12.0+cu113 version, and other versions should be feasible.
+**DeepCooc** is a deep learning-based module for co-occurrence analysis that requires **PyTorch** as a dependency.
+Please install PyTorch from the [official website](https://pytorch.org/get-started/locally/), selecting either the GPU version or CPU-only version based on your system.
+This implementation was tested with PyTorch 1.12.0+cu113, but other versions should also be compatible.

+GPU acceleration is optional.
+To disable it, set `USE_CUDA=false` in the eBiota configuration (see [Quickstart](#Quickstart) for details).

 ```bash
 # Install PyTorch with conda or wheel on Linux